galicians/amo/README.md

 Use `yarn run universal` to run production build in Universal.
 To run and build universal in AOT mode, use `yarn run universal:aot`.
 Default universal port is `8000`.

+npm test --> to run a watch with all the unit tests

+npm e2e -->

 Default ports and option to use proxy backend for dev server can be changed in `constants.js` file.

 To create AOT version, run `yarn run compile`.
 This will compile and build script.